sr-murthy/oedtools/docs/index.rst

 Validation and sampling are based on two types of interrelated but independent data structures built in to the package.

--  **file schemas** - separate JSON files for the `acc <https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/acc_schema.json>`_ ,
+-  **file schemas** - separate JSON files for the `acc. <https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/acc_schema.json>`_ ,
-   `loc <https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/loc_schema.json>`_ , \ `reinsinfo <https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/reinsinfo_schema.json>`_  and `reinsscope <https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/reinsscope_schema.json>`_ files defining
-   the properties of each column in each file
+   `loc. <https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/loc_schema.json>`_ , \ `reins. info. <https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/reinsinfo_schema.json>`_  and `reins. scope <https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/reinsscope_schema.json>`_ files defining the properties of each column in each file
 -  a **values profile** - a `JSON profile of data categories (and subcategories) <https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/values.json>`_ that can occur in the various columns, including categories and subcategories of values, column headers and specific column ranges associated with the subcategories (if they exist), and